clarkeallan931/BasketballProject/README.md

 ![posspergame](https://github.com/clarkeallan931/BasketballProject/blob/main/PossPerGame.png#:~:text=DecadeLoops.png-,PossPerGame,-.png)

-Win-shares measure how many wins ONE player contributes to a team.
-Is it possible that one individual is less important to team success since players have improved as a whole?
+You can see that the overall possessions per game are close to the game despite 4 few minutes.
+That means that stars have less time to help their teams win games, resulting in few win shares.
+If teams want to win as many games as they did in the past, other players have to step up.

-To get an answer, I want to find the standard deviation and variance for two teams with a similar win total, but in different decades.
+I will highlight this by finding the standard deviation and variance for two teams with a similar win total, but in different decades.

 The 4 teams I chose:
 - 1971 Bucks (66 wins)